 Get a Video

 I’ve created a sample video called sample-screen-recording.m4v using QuickTime’s screen recording feature.
 If you’re interested, learn how to do that on Apple’s QuickTime Player 10.x: Record your computer’s screen support page.
-You can also use an iphone video or pretty much any video you want since we’ll be using ffmpeg to output it into a gif.
+You can also use an iPhone video — or pretty much any video you want — since we’ll be using ffmpeg to convert it to a GIF.

-Even though it’s free, ffmpeg is production grade video transcoding software.
-For example, we use it at work to convert ABC iview’s source videos into streamable renditions!
+Even though it’s free, ffmpeg is production-grade video transcoding software.
+For example, we use it at work to convert ABC iview source videos into streamable renditions.
 How about that for tax savings, Australia?

 Convert the Video